bradf4/Discord_Set_Notification_Volume/README.md

 ## **Assumptions**

 1. This was written for Windows 11, ran once on Windows 10 and it worked, it seems that on Windows 10 the percent you set is not absolute it will reference the master volume (this is different for Windows 11).
 Example: notification volume is set to .10 but your master volume is 50%, discord notifications will be at 5%. (only feel like saying because Windows 11 has a master volume but application volume is absolute.)
-2. The biggest assumption is that the PID for the notifications is higher than the PID for noraml voice.
-I have no way of discerning, but after thousands of tests (one computer opening discord ~5 times) it seems to follow this.
-If discord ever updates this assumption I'll look into it.
+2. The biggest assumption is the command line for the discord processes to filter the right one, more information that could help is https://www.reddit.com/r/AutoHotkey/comments/10h5n2u/determining_pids_for_discords_notifications_voice/ where the AHK script was changed to work with Windows (Thanks ChatGPT)